IoT in manufacturing:

 AWS IoT

-AWS IoT offers a broad range of services that make it simple to connect devices to the cloud and process data securely on a global scale.
+AWS IoT offers a broad range of services that simplify connecting devices to the cloud and processing data securely on a global scale.
 AWS provides an easy-to-use interface so you can quickly get your connected solution up and running.

 Data services